 Nothing is more important than a promise.
-It's so easy to say the words, but when you actually mean it, a promise is tantamount to being like an iron-clad contract.
+It is relatively easy to say the words, but a promise is equivalent to being like an iron-clad contract when you mean it.
 While promise rings are not as traditional as engagement rings, they can still mean so much.
-A promise ring is a symbol of a promise between two people.
-This can be either romantic or platonic, but they are always given with sincerity.
+Promise rings are a symbol of a promise between two people.
+Whether romantic or platonic, they are always given with sincerity.

 WHICH FINGER DO YOU NEED TO WEAR A PROMISE RING ON?